uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.3-Serial_Console.md

 ## **2.6 Sample Application**

 A sample application has been provided, this application includes all the steps mentioned above.
-You can test the console by flashing it to the Arduino Sense Board.
+You can test the console by flashing it to the Particle Argon Board.

 Sample is located in: